reh119/OberonTaskManager/README.md

 ***Grant Smith***
 For sprint 4 I would start by implementing the input validation, and ensuring it works correctly, then add an aditional quality to the search function allowing for partial searches such as finding bob2 by searching bob.

+***Rafael Hernandez***
+For sprint 4, I would like to ensure that everything is 100% working.
+I would have also wanted to test the gui and make sure we spot any bugs that could be found or that break the program.

 ## Acknowledgements
 Give credit here.